WhiteShadow13/FIJJJAL/rfid/readme.md

 ### Important instructions

-After the instanciation of an object RFID, we can call methods on it to make some actions.
+After the instanciation of an object RFID (object = RFID()), we can call methods on it to make some actions.

 * Wait the presence of a RFID tag